Freed-Wu/emoji-conceal.vim/README.md

 ## Related

-- conceal tex symbols
+### Conceal tex symbols

 - <https://github.com/lervag/vimtex>: a comprehensive LaTeX IDE.
 - <https://github.com/KeitaNakamura/tex-conceal.vim>: the first plugin to do this work for vim.

-- Input emoji
+### Input emoji

 - <https://github.com/neoclide/coc-sources>: a plugin to input emoji, written by typescript.
 - <https://github.com/nyaa8/coc-emoji-shortcodes>: a plugin to input emoji shortcodes, written by typescript.
 - <https://github.com/junegunn/vim-emoji>: a plugin to input emoji shortcodes, written by pure vimscript.